Blueshoe/website/content/our-services/python-django-agency.md

 ::
 :::

-:::GlobalSimpleSection{:isButton=true data-title="Why are Blueshoe your experts for Python and Django?"}
+:::GlobalSimpleSection{:isButton=true :bg="bg-white" data-title="Why are Blueshoe your experts for Python and Django?"}
 ::::GlobalTitle{.mb-6}
 Why are Blueshoe your experts for Python and Django?
 ::::